keboola/connection-docs/tutorial/automate/index.md

 Your orchestration job should be finished by now.
 From data extraction to data writing, you have set up the full pipeline.
 Any change in your [GoogleDrive sheet](/tutorial/load/googledrive/) will automatically propagate up to your Tableau or GoodData project.
-Or both, if you set it that way.
+Or both if you set it that way.

 {: .image-popup}
 ![Screenshot - Orchestration Jobs](/tutorial/automate/orchestration-detail-4.png)

-Having mastered the automation process, you may proceed to an example of doing [ad-hoc data analysis part](/tutorial/ad-hoc/) in Keboola Connection.
+Having mastered the automation process, you may proceed to the [ad-hoc data analysis](/tutorial/ad-hoc/) part of the Keboola Connection tutorial.